Helpdesk Training Article

 2. Photo ID

 For Pre A1 Starters, A1 Movers, and A2 Flyers exams, no ID is required.
-For all other exams, you must bring an original, unexpired, photo ID on the exam day or you may not be allowed to take the exam, or you may not receive a result.
-Digital/electronic ID is not accepted.
-Candidates aged 18 or over on the exam day must bring a government-issued photo ID on the exam day.
+For all other exams, you must bring an original, unexpired photo ID on the exam day or you may not be allowed to take the exam, or you may not receive a result.
+Candidates aged 18 or over on exam day must present a valid government-issued photo ID.
+A passport is usually required if taking the exam outside of your home country.
+Additional ID rules apply for C1 Advanced in some countries.
+If using the exam for immigration purposes, confirm which ID is required and provide that ID number at registration.
+Bring the same ID to the exam or notify your Centre before exam day if it changes.

 If you cannot comply with the ID rules, tell your Centre before you register or as soon as your circumstances change.